Tdecaz/Checkums_collector/README.md

    - The results table filling with confident filename/SHA-1 pairs as they are detected.
    - A counter of ambiguous items that require manual attention.

-You can cancel the scan at any time with **Stop Scan**; the data collected so far remains available for review.
+You can cancel the scan at any time with **Cancel**; the data collected so far remains available for review.
+When cancellation completes the status text updates so you know the parser stopped.

 ### 3. Review ambiguous items